bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 placeholders in the empty fields are the system default values.
 If your settings are the same as the default ones, you do not need to define them.

+You can configure the default language, the formatting language and the :ref:`workflow languages<workflow-languages>` for the security system.

 .. note::
     If you had something configured and you delete this entry, the entry will be removed from the :ref:`ivy-yaml` file.

 .. figure:: /_images/engine-cockpit/engine-cockpit-security-system-detail.png

-Depending on the chosen identity provider more settings are available with the :guilabel:`Edit` button.
+Depending on the chosen identity provider, more settings are available with the :guilabel:`Edit` button.

 .. figure:: /_images/engine-cockpit/engine-cockpit-security-system-ldap.png